Sharia: Sociology

-Principles of jurisprudence (uṣūl al-fiqh)
+Establishment / Classical period

+Sharia literature operates through a sequence of objectives, sources, and instruments that often have fluid, overlapping relationships with one another; an objective may be viewed as a source or an instrument, and an instrument as a source.
+Classical jurisprudence has been described as "one of the major intellectual achievements of Islam" and its importance in Islam has been compared to that of theology in Christianity.
+(Note: "What theology is for the Christian, law is for the Muslim." referenced in) Nevertheless, confusion persists —even today —regarding fundamental issues that pave the way for state intervention in the daily lives of individuals, such as the definition or classification of beliefs and attitudes, as legal matters —encompassing muamelat (social and civil transactions) and ukubat (penal provisions)— that entail responsibility against laws; and attittudes regarding faith, worship, ethics, clothing etc. a matter of counsel, but cannot be a subject of law or punishment.

+Epistemological framework (Methodology, uṣūl al-fiqh)

 Classical Islamic jurisprudence refers how to elaborate and interpret religious sources that are considered reliable within the framework of "procedural principles" within its context such as linguistic and "rhetorical tools" to derive judgments for new situations by taking into account certain purposes and mesalih.
 Textual phrases usually dealt with under simple antithetical headings: general and particular, command and prohibition, obscure and clear, truth and metaphor.
 It also comprises methods for establishing authenticity of hadith and for determining when the legal force of a scriptural passage is abrogated by a passage revealed at a later date.